 Create meaningful impact.

-My skills in collaboration, fundraising, planning, marketing outreach program development, and education have created measurable impact.
+My skills in collaboration, fundraising, planning, marketing, outreach program development, and education create measurable impact.

 Art Career Inventory